Super-radiant and Sub-radiant Cavity Scattering by Atom Arrays

 At smaller detuning $|\Delta_\mathrm{ca}|$, collective light scattering is affected by two additional effects.
 First, coherent scattering is degraded by polarization and intensity fluctuations arising from internal state dynamics of the multi-level $^{87}$Rb atom.
 In our setup, incoherent Raman scattering causes each atom's magnetic quantum number $m_F$ to be distributed among all possible values.
 For small $\Delta_\mathrm{ca} = - 2 \pi \times 38$ MHz, the amplitude $\eta$ for emitting $z$-polarized light, arising primarily from the near-resonant $F=2 \rightarrow F^\prime = 3$ transition, varies strongly with $m_F$.
 This random variation further degrades the Debye-Waller factor, reducing the the collective enhancement of light scattering as shown in Fig.\ \ref{fig:M3}(a).

-Further, at this detuning, atoms can scatter the $z$-polarized probe light into cavity modes of two orthogonal polarizations.
-Scattering into the $z$-polarized cavity mode, i.e.\ Rayleigh scattering, is elastic in that the $m_F$ quantum number of an atom is unchanged by such scattering.
-The final state of the atoms after a Rayleigh scattering event is independent of which atom scattered a photon.
-Thus, the total Rayleigh scattering rate is determined by the interference of the scattering amplitudes from all atoms, and can either be enhanced or suppressed by collective effects.
-By contrast, scattering into the $y$-polarized cavity mode, i.e.\ Raman scattering, is inelastic in that $m_F$ is changed, leading to a final state after a scattering event that differs depending on which atom scattered light.
-As such, the intensity of Raman scattered $y$-polarized cavity light is the incoherent sum of emission intensities from each atom.
+Furthermore, at this detuning, atoms can scatter the $z$-polarized probe light into cavity modes of two orthogonal polarizations.
+Scattering into the $z$-polarized cavity mode, i.e.\ Rayleigh scattering, does not change the spin state of the ground-state atoms.
+The final spin state after Rayleigh scattering is independent of which atom scattered a photon.
+Thus, the Rayleigh scattering rate is determined by the interference of the scattering amplitudes from all atoms, allowing for enhancement or suppression.
+In contrast, scattering into the $y$-polarized cavity mode, i.e.\ Raman scattering, does change the spin state of the ground state.
+In our experiment, it is reasonable to assume the ground-state atoms are, at all times, in an incoherent mixture of spin states owing to imprecise initial state preparation and rapid state-collapse caused by incoherent light scattering.
+Given that the final spin states produced by each atom Raman scattering a photon are orthogonal, and absent coherence among initial spin states, the Raman scattering rates in our experiment add incoherently.
+By operating in other regimes which allow for coherences among the ground states, collective Raman scattering can indeed be observed~\cite{Bohnet2012,Zhiqiang2017,Landini2018,Kroeze2018}.

 In support of this description, we examine separately the cavity emission of $z$- and $y$-polarized light [Fig.~\ref{fig:M3}(b)].
-At small detuning, and comparing to the polarization of light emitted by a single atom, the emission of $z$-polarized light is enhanced by super-radiant scattering at integer-wavelength atomic spacing and suppressed by sub-radiant scattering at half-integer atomic spacing.
+At small detuning, and in comparison to the light polarization emitted by a single atom, the emission of $z$-polarized light (relative to $y$-polarized light) is enhanced by super-radiant scattering at integer-wavelength atomic spacing and suppressed by sub-radiant scattering at half-integer-wavelength atomic spacing.

 For much of our work, we avoid these internal-state and polarization effects by operating at the aforementioned ``magic'' detuning of $\Delta_\mathrm{ca} = - 2\pi \times 507$ MHz~\cite{suppmat,paper_in_perp}.
 Here, when accounting for transitions to all three accessible excited hyperfine states ($F^\prime = 1$, $2$, and $3$), the amplitude for scattering $z$-polarized light is nearly identical for all Zeeman states within the ground $F=2$ manifold.
 Simultaneously, the rate for Raman scattering $y$-polarized light is nearly extinguished, as observed in the nearly pure $z$-polarization of light emitted from the cavity [Fig.\ \ref{fig:M3}(c)].
 The identification of such a ``magic'' detuning for nearly all alkali species~\cite{suppmat,paper_in_perp}, which allows light scattering by an alkali atom to resemble closely that of just a two-level atom, should be beneficial to other quantum optics experiments using alkali gases.